smicker/python_logging/README.md

 ## About
 This is a demo that demonstrates how to use the very nice built in logger package in Python.
-It shows how to use different config files, logging to console and to file and also timed rotating logs.
+It shows how to use different config files, logging to console and to file and also timed and size rotating logs.
 It uses the flag 'w' in the logging config files which means that it will open (create if not exist) the log file, erase everything and start printing from the top of the file.
 Using 'a' would instead append the text to the bottom of the file.

 ## Execution
 Run this from the project folder by: